Language selection

 Peace and security

-Canada supports the Truth, Reconciliation, and Reparation Commission (TRRC) through Canada Fund for Local Initiatives projects.
+Canada supports The Gambia’s Truth, Reconciliation, and Reparation Commission (TRRC) through Canada Fund for Local Initiatives projects.
 The Commission was created to uncover and provide remittances for human rights atrocities committed during the Jammeh regime.
-Canada also provides support through the Global Affair’s Technical Assistance Partnership program which funds the deployment of Canadian judicial experts to assist the unit of the Minister of Justice on sexual and gender based violence (SGBV) for the investigation and prosecution crimes of SGBV in 2022 in The Gambia.
+Canada also provides support through the Global Affair’s Technical Assistance Partnership program which funds the deployment of Canadian judicial experts to assist the unit of the Minister of Justice on sexual and gender-based violence (SGBV) for the investigation and prosecution crimes of SGBV in 2022 in The Gambia.
 Canada is an important contributor to the UN Peacebuilding Fund which supports a range of projects in The Gambia aimed at supporting the transition efforts.
-As announced in September 2020, Canada will intervene with the Netherlands in the case against Myanmar brought by The Gambia to the International Court of Justice.
+Canada also intervened with the Netherlands in the case against Myanmar brought by The Gambia to the International Court of Justice, and will continue its interventions.

 Partnerships and organizations